RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

 Defines the name of the **rtr-set**.
 Please refer to [RFC 2622](ftp://ftp.ripe.net/rfc/rfc2622.txt) for more information.

 **signature:** PGPKEY-&lt;id&gt;
-References a **key-cert** object representing a CSIRT public key used by the team to sign their correspondence. &lt;Id&gt; is the <font color="orange">ID OR key-id</font> of the PGP public key in 8-digit hexadecimal format without "0x" prefix.
+References a **key-cert** object representing a CSIRT public key used by the team to sign their correspondence. &lt;Id&gt; is the key-id of the PGP public key in 8-digit hexadecimal format without "0x" prefix.

 **source:** &lt;registry-name&gt;
 Specifies the registry where the object is registered.
 Should be "RIPE" for the RIPE Database.